 Aboriginal groups would travel along the reaches of Bennett Brook, hunting and gathering food while moving from camps in the Guildford area to Lake Gnangara, then beyond to the freshwater chain of wetlands that extend from Lake Goollelal to Yanchep.

-There are ten sites listed in the Register of Aboriginal Sites.
-These include artefact scatters and sites of cultural significance.
-There are five registered sites of significance to Aboriginal people within the current boundaries of Whiteman Park.
-They are:
+There are a number of sites listed in the Register of Aboriginal Sites, which include artefact scatters and sites of cultural significance.
+Five registered sites of significance to Aboriginal people within the current boundaries of Whiteman Park are:

 - Bennett Brook (in total), a mythological site registered as ID3692 (S02254)